 SCP Asia Phase II - sustainable consumption and production in Thailand and Cambodia

 In order to improve the environmental performance of agricultural products in partner countries, the project promotes sustainable forms of consumption and production.
 By bringing together different stakeholders along the value chain, it stimulates the production of more sustainable agri-food products.
 In model regions, the project develops nature-friendly cultivation practices and creates value chains to open up markets.
 In addition, the project increases the demand for nature-friendly, low-carbon products among consumers and empowers them to make informed purchasing decisions through sustainability information.
-For scalability, the project engages in local, national and global policy-making processes and supports governments in integrating sustainability consumption and production principles into coherent policies in line with climate, biodiversity and SDG targets.
+For scalability, the project engages in local, national and global policy-making processes and supports governments in integrating sustainable consumption and production principles into coherent policies in line with climate, biodiversity and SDG targets.

 Project data